raj-upadhyay9/ecommerce-project/README.md

 # E-commerce Website With Django + React

-This project is from my Django + React collaboration.
+This project is made with Django and React.

 ![DEMO](../master/static/images/proshop_django_demo.png)